Customer Loyalty Programs

 4. Raising product, brand, or company awareness

 If these goals can be defined, then it’s time to develop a suitable customer loyalty concept to drive them.
 Your concept should be based on both your objectives and the target group.
 To get off to the right start, step one of your strategy should be to define what exactly you want your customers to be loyal to.
 Is it a product, sales channel, brand, or the entire company?
 When Management has determined the goal, it is then relatively easy to develop a suitable program.
-A company can choose between a wide range of programs and measures, each focusing on a different mix of objectives, target groups, and purpose.
+A company can choose between a wide range of programs and measures, each focusing on a different mix of objectives, target groups, and purposes.
 Generally, it is based on one of these open questions:

-• What does CRM data reveal about our customers and how can we use it for targeted approaches?
+• What does CRM data reveal about our customers, and how can we use it for targeted approaches?

 • How will we obtain further customer data and then successfully use it in our systems?